 School Based: Safe Schools, Neighborhoods, and Housing

-Jamie Julian is a licensed clinical social worker at The Center for Transyouth Health and Development at Children's Hospital Los Angeles.
+Jamie Julian is a licensed clinical social worker at the Center for Transyouth Health and Development at Children's Hospital Los Angeles.
 The Center for Transyouth is the largest Transyouth clinic in the country.
 Jamie works on a multidisciplinary team to ensure that all patients are supported and affirmed in their identity.
-Jamie also works closely with families and young adults to access services at CHLA, maintain family continuity, manage crisis/safety concerns, and connect with resources within their community.
+Jamie oversees mental health and crisis services for families and young adults .
 She provides trainings nationwide on LGBTQI competencies with specialization on gender minorities.
-She has expertise in working with trans and GNC youth in crisis and navigating systems that are often part if the problem.
-Jamie currently serves on the LGBTQI2-S UsCC subcommittee in partnership with DMH and the diversity council within CHLA.
+She has expertise in working with Trans and GNC youth in crisis and navigating systems that are often part of the problem.
+Jamie currently serves on the LGBTQ Statewide Coordinating Center Advisory Committee and the diversity council within CHLA.